On some arithmetic properties of automorphic forms of GL(m) over a division algebra: Introduction and statements of results

 In the final section we also prove some arithmetic results on the rationality field

-of the finite part of a cuspidal automorphic representation $\Pi'$ of $G'(\A)$ which is regular algebraic and lifts to a cuspidal automorphic representation $JL(\Pi')$.
-At infinity, define $\Q(\mu)$ as the fixed-field in $\C$ of the group of automorphisms of $\C$ which fix a highest weight representation $E_\mu$ with respect to which $\Pi'_\infty$ has non-zero $(\g'_\infty,K'^\circ_\infty)$-cohomology.
-Now, let the field $\Q(\Pi')$ be the compositum of $\Q(\mu)$ and $\Q(\Pi'_f).$ The following theorem, contained in Thm.\ \ref{thm:Q(pi_f)numberfield}, Thm.\ \ref{prop:cuspratio} and Prop.\ \ref{prop:Q=QJL}, generalizes the analogous results in the split case as well as Waldspurger's corresponding theorems for $d=2$ and $m=1$.
+of the finite part of a cuspidal automorphic representation $\Pi'$ of $G'(\A)$ which is cohomological.
+At infinity, define $\Q(\mu)$ to be a minimal extension of the fixed-field in $\C$ of those $\sigma\in$ Aut$(\C)$ which fix a highest weight representation $E_\mu$ with respect to which $\Pi'_\infty$ has non-zero $(\g'_\infty,K'^\circ_\infty)$-cohomology, minimal such that $D$ splits over $\Q(\mu)$.
+Now, let the field $\Q(\Pi')$ be the compositum of $\Q(\mu)$ and $\Q(\Pi'_f)$.
+This is a generalization of the analogous notation used in Raghuram--Shahidi, cf.\ \cite{raghuram-shahidi-imrn}.
+The following theorem, contained in Thm.\ \ref{thm:Q(pi_f)numberfield}, Thm.\ \ref{prop:cuspratio} and Prop.\ \ref{prop:Q=QJL}, generalizes the analogous results in the split case as well as Waldspurger's corresponding theorems for $d=2$ and $m=1$.

-\begin{thm} Let $\Pi'$ be a regular algebraic representation of $G'(\A)$ such that $JL(\Pi')$ is cuspidal.
+\begin{thm} Let $\Pi'$ be a cuspidal and cohomological representation of $G'(\A)$.
 Then $\Q(\Pi')$ is a number field and $\Pi'_f$ admits a $G'(\A_f)$-invariant $\Q(\Pi')$-structure.
 In particular, $\Pi'_f$ is defined over a number field.
-Further, there is the equality of fields
+Furthermore, if $\Pi'$ is regular algebraic and $JL(\Pi')$ is cuspidal, then there is the equality of fields

 \end{thm}